 Iconic Symbols of Spotify

-Spotify app is riddled with a number of icons and symbols and while some are easy to understand, others you may figure out after tapping on it.
-But some symbols are just there for information and you really don’t know what that means.
+Spotify app is riddled with several icons and symbols and while some are easy to understand, others you may figure out after tapping on it.
+But some symbols are just there for information and you don’t know what that means.
 One such symbol for me was the E icon.
 I hope this guide on the meaning of Spotify icons and symbols helped clear some air.